 International Tower Hill Mines Ltd. (TSX: ITH; NYSE MKT: THM)is an advanced exploration stage company focused on the development of its 100% interest in the Livengood Gold Project located 70 miles northwest of Fairbanks, Alaska.

 The Company on September 8, 2016 announced the results of a Pre-Feasibility Study (the “PFS”) on an optimized configuration for its Livengood Gold Project (the “Project”) located near Fairbanks, Alaska.
 The engineering optimization studies incorporated in the PFS evaluated several scenarios, ultimately selecting a project that will process 52,600 tons per day and produce 6.8 million ounces of gold over 23 years.
 This improved configuration has reduced the capital costs (“CAPEX”) by 34% or $950 million to $1.84 billion and the process operating cost (“process OPEX”) by 28% or $2.97 per ton to $7.48 per ton.
 All-in sustaining costs (AISC) are $976 per ounce and All-in Costs (AIC) are $1,247 per ounce.
 All as compared to the 100,000 tons per day project evaluated in the September 2013 Feasibility Study.
-All dollar figures in this news release are stated in US Dollars.
+All dollar figures are stated in US Dollars.